 I didn’t even know it existed until I’d been blogging for a while.
 Seeing variations of this Midwestern casserole on Pinterest and Instagram had me exploring ways to create my own sort with a bit of my Texas roots spin

 A hotdish is a casserole baked in one dish, served hot and generally consists of a starch, meat, vegetables and canned soup.
 While this vegetarian casserole doesn’t fully fit the traditional definition of a hotdish, there are so many ways and variations, I figured I could get by squeezing one more in.

 In Texas, we always called these types of recipes casseroles, but still, I’d yet to see any casserole of my childhood covered in tater tots.
 This is something I’d never forget.

 This easy vegan or Vegetarian Chili Tater Tot Hotdish relies heavily on spices to create its hearty and mouthwatering flavors.
 A must in any chili recipe is high quality chili powder.
 Frontier Co-op’s Organic, Non-GMO Chili Powder is a blend of spices including chili pepper, cumin, oregano, coriander, garlic, rice concentrate, allspice and cloves and creates a robust yet balanced flavor that’s not too spicy.
 I use it in all my chili recipes, and then some.

-To take the spicy up, I’ve saved that job for jalapeños – as always, add more to taste or pile fresh or pickled on top!
+To take the spicy up in this vegetarian chili casserole, I’ve saved that job for jalapeños – as always, add more to taste or pile fresh or pickled on top!